mpolden/journal/README.md

 group name and `patterns` sets the list of regular expressions that match record texts.
 The section can be repeated to declare multiple groups.

-If any of the patterns in `patterns` match, the group is considered a match.
+If any of the patterns in `patterns` match, the group is considered a match for a given record.
 Matching follows the order declared in the configuration file, where the first matching group wins.

-To avoid having to create patterns for records that may only occur once, it's possible to pin records to a group using the record ID.
+Records can be pinned to a group using the `ids` key.
+This avoids the need to create patterns for records that may only occur once.
+The `ids` key must be an array of IDs to pin.
 Pinning takes precedence over matching patterns.
 Record IDs can be found with `journal ls --explain`.

 A monthly budget can be set per group by with the `budget` key.
+The budget is specified as one-hundredth of the currency. `budget = -50000` means a budget of *-500.00 NOK* .
-When listing records for multiple months, the budget will be multiplied by the number of months in the time range.

-E.g. with `budget = -50000` and *2018-05-13 - 2018-07-05* as the time range, the
-total budget displayed will be `2 * -50000 = -100000`.
+When listing records for multiple months, the budget will be multiplied by the number of months in the record time range.
+E.g. with `budget = -50000` and records occurring in all months between *2018-05-13* and *2018-07-05*, the total budget will be `2 * -50000 = -100000`.

-Note that the budget is specified as one-hundredth of the currency. `budget = -50000` means a budget of *-500.00 NOK* .

-It's also possible to set a per-month budget using the `budgets` key.
+It's also possible to set a custom budget for each month using the `budgets` key.
 The value of `budgets` has to be an array of 12 numbers, one per month.
 If `budgets` is unset, the value of `budget` will be used for all months.

 Unwanted records may pollute the journal (e.g. inter-account transfers), these records can be ignored entirely by setting `discard = true` on the matching